-Now in the fourth year of the broadcast agreement, Comcast Sports Net is the regional television home of the New England Revolution, with every match on CSN is broadcast in 1080i high definition.
-The relationship continues the Revolution's proud tradition of having every MLS match televised during the course of the club's 17-season history.
+Now in the fifth year of the broadcast agreement, Comcast SportsNet is the regional television home of the New England Revolution, with every match on CSN is broadcast in high definition.

 Feldman joined the Revs organization in 2001 as a TV and radio announcer.
 He broadcast all four of the Revs' MLS Cup appearances and was an announcer for the club's 2007 U.S. Open Cup and SuperLiga 2008 championship-winning matches.
 Feldman’s resume includes play-by-play commentary for top European competitions on ESPN International and Setanta Sports and announcing MLS, USL and college matches on FOX Soccer.
 He began his MLS broadcasting career as a sideline reporter for the Kansas City Wizards telecasts in 1999.
 Feldman is a frequent guest on New England and national radio and TV talk programs on the subject of soccer.

 Following his retirement from soccer at the end of the 2002 season, Causey entered coaching full-time and joined the staff at Maryland in 2002.
 He then returned to Boston and served as an assistant coach with the Boston Breakers of WUSA under current U.S. Women’s National Team head coach Pia Sundhage in 2003.
 Before his MLS career, he was on Bruce Arena’s coaching staff at his alma mater, Virginia, in 1995.
 While a player for the Cavaliers from 1990-93, Causey helped win three NCAA championship and earned All-America honors in 1993 as a senior.
 He was also Principle of Jeff Causey Soccer from 1995 to 2004, and he holds a USSF “B” License.
-Causey is currently an Assistant Vice President at Citizens Investment Services.